Optimal destabilization of K-unstable Fano varieties via stability thresholds: Twisted K-stability via an algebraic approach

+\begin{remark} The above conventions differ significantly from those in \cite{Der16}.
+When $\Delta=0$, the $\mu$-twisted K-stability of $(X,\Delta)$ as defined above corresponds to the twisted K-stability of the triple $(X,-K_X,-\tfrac{1-\mu}{2}K_X)$ as defined in \cite[Definition 2.7]{Der16}. \end{remark}

 The following theorem relates twisted K-semistability to the stability threshold.
 Indeed, it shows that for a log Fano pair $(X,\Delta)$ that is not uniformly K-stable, its stability threshold $\delta(X,\Delta)$ can also be viewed as its ``twisted K-semistability threshold''.
 We will present its proof in Section \ref{sec:optimal}.
+See \cite[Theorem C]{BL18b} for a related statement.

 \begin{theorem}[=Theorem \ref{thm:main-twisted=delta}] If $(X,\Delta)$ is a log Fano pair, then